hoothin/UserScripts/Picviewer CE+/README.md

 # Picviewer CE+

-> Zoom images on all your favorite websites.
-Popup/scale/edit/rotate/batch save images or load pictures from next pages automatically.
-Hover your mouse over any image and click the icons on float bar.
+> Zoom images across all your favorite websites.
+Pop up, scale, edit, rotate, batch save images, or automatically load pictures from subsequent pages.
+Simply hover your mouse over any image and click the icons on the float bar.

-Press CTRL+g to enter gallery quickly.
-Hold CTRL to view larger picture when mouse over images or links.
+Press CTRL+G to quickly enter the gallery.
+Hold CTRL to view a larger picture when hovering over images or links.

-More settings in "Picviewer CE+ config" to be customized, reviewing them is currently the best way to learn about what the script is capable of. try to seach more functions by yourself !
+There are additional settings available in the "Picviewer CE+ config" for further customization.
+Currently, reviewing these settings is the best way to learn about the script's capabilities.
+Try exploring more functions on your own!

 + **Adjust:** Scale/rotate/batch save every picture